World Tsunami Awareness Day

 An essential aspect of tsunami awareness is the development and operation of early warning systems.
 These systems help to detect tsunamis in advance, allowing authorities to issue timely warnings and save lives.

-You may also like to read-- National Education Day
+You may also like to read-- World Day for the Prevention of Child Abuse

 Climate Change Implications: